 Kongsberg Digital joins the NorthWind project to develop digital twin technology for offshore wind

-Kongsberg Digital (KDI) has joined The Centre for Environment-friendly Energy Research (FME) on Wind Energy called NorthWind to contribute to the development of a Digital Twin Technology for offshore wind infrastructure.
+Kongsberg Digital (KDI) says it has joined The Centre for Environment-friendly Energy Research (FME) on Wind Energy called NorthWind to contribute to the development of a Digital Twin Technology for offshore wind infrastructure.

 As a leading actor in digitalization of the maritime, oil & gas, renewables and utilities sectors, Kongsberg Digital will contribute to the development of Digital Twin Technology for offshore wind.